pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```

 Parameters:
-- queue (DispatchQueue): Dispatch queue for events.
-Default: main.
+- queue (DispatchQueue): Dispatch queue for events (default: main).
-- entities (Collection<Subscribable>, required): One or more entities: ChannelRepresentation, ChannelGroupRepresentation, UserMetadataRepresentation, ChannelMetadataRepresentation.
+- entities (Collection<Subscribable>, required): One or more entities (ChannelRepresentation, ChannelGroupRepresentation, UserMetadataRepresentation, ChannelMetadataRepresentation).
 - options (SubscriptionOptions): Subscription behavior configuration.

-Add/remove sets: you can add/remove subscriptions to create new sets.
+Add/remove sets: You can add/remove subscriptions to build new sets (see examples).

 #### SubscriptionOptions

-Base class for options.
-Available subclass:
-- ReceivePresenceEvents: Receive presence updates for userIds.
-See Presence Events.
+- ReceivePresenceEvents: Deliver presence updates for userIds via listener streams.
+See Presence Events for details.

 ### Method(s)

+Subscription and SubscriptionSet share subscribe().

 #### Subscribe